phu0ngng/nccl/doc/source/troubleshooting.rst

 Direct point-to-point PCI messages can fail or perform poorly for a variety of reasons, like missing components, a bad configuration of a virtual machine or a container, or some BIOS settings.

-GPU to GPU communication
+GPU-to-GPU communication
 ------------------------

-To make sure GPU to GPU communication is working correctly, look for the p2pBandwidthLastencyTest from the CUDA samples.
+To make sure GPU-to-GPU communication is working correctly, look for the p2pBandwidthLastencyTest from the CUDA samples.

 .. code::